Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ## Defining events

-The messages need to be declared as an event before they can be published.
-That can be done with interfaces or using message conventions.
+Messages must be declared as an event before they can be published.
+This can be done with interfaces or using message conventions.

 ### Via an interface